getHilario/paletteDetectionApp/README.md

 # paletteDetectionApp
-Android application for detecting palette within an image and drawing out contours based on the selected colors Android Interface:
+Android application for detecting palette within an image and drawing out contours based on the selected colors.
+The goal is to create a simplified image for art purposes, similar to an image found in a coloring book.
+The app reduces the image to a range of 8 colors through a Python backend using a KMeans approach.
+The application then gives the user view three possible options:

+-The reduced image
+-The reduced image with contours
+-A black and white image with contours (with numbers representing matching color)

+Android Interface:
 ![Screenshot_1606721640](https://user-images.githubusercontent.com/54413952/110193715-34bd0c00-7dfb-11eb-91fc-c791a13f5af0.png)